 But something that people can agree on is the fact that it certainly doesn’t hurt to service your watch.
 The only thing it can hurt is your wallet – especially if you have advanced and complicated movements.

-But you really have to do consider what you want to do here.
+But you really have to consider what you want to do here.
 Because the fact is that most quality timepieces will continue to tick year after year without being in the need of service unless there is a manufacturing issue.
 After all, this is why the manufacturers have X years warranty on the movement as a guarantee that it will work flawlessly for several years.
 And really, within the warranty time, there is absolutely no reason for you to service your watch because even the manufacturer guarantees its function.

-The length of the warranty depends on the manufacturer, and this warranty can also be viewed as a reflection of how proudly the brand stands behind their movements, and how reliable and durable they are.
+The length of the warranty depends on the manufacturer, and this warranty can also be viewed as a reflection of how proudly the brand stands behind its movements, and how reliable and durable they are.
 Rolex, for example, has a five-year warranty on all their movements, extended from two years in 2014.
 Omega now offers a five-year warranty, up from three years in 2018.

-It’s also worth pointing out that a service, and what the watchmaker does to the movement can vary a lot depending on what the movement needs.
+It’s also worth pointing out that service, and what the watchmaker does to the movement can vary a lot depending on what the movement needs.
 For example, if you service the watch when it shows no real signs of needing to be serviced – in other words to just looking after the movement, the watchmaker will only need to fine-tune it, see that it is keeping time properly, and maybe make some minor adjustments.
 On the other hand, if you haven’t serviced it for many decades, and it is acting strange, then a much larger job is probably necessary.
 But the idea here is that if you decide to look after it on a regular basis, you will never need any of the larger services.

 Now, as mentioned, different brands have different warranties, but different brands also make their movements in different ways and with different philosophies, so this is something that will also affect how often you need to service your watch.

 For example, it’s nothing new that Rolex watches can continue to tick decade after decade, and operate flawlessly, even without service.
-This is why Rolex is known as a brand which makes reliable workhorse movements.
+This is why Rolex is known as a brand that makes reliable workhorse movements.
 While movements always benefit from being serviced, watches like Rolex can manage many years of operating without even being looked after.

-On the contrary, there are other manufacturers that make amazing complicated and beautiful movements, but these movements are not necessarily built for the purpose of being reliable for many decades.
+On the contrary, there are other manufacturers that make amazing complicated, and beautiful movements, but these movements are not necessarily built for the purpose of being reliable for many decades.
 Instead, they’re more built like pieces of art that are beautiful to look at.
 And there’s a huge difference here, which is why you need to factor in the type of watch you have when considering whether or not your watch needs servicing.

-What do the companies say?
+What do the watch companies say about servicing?

 It’s always interesting to see what the manufacturers of the watches say because as you understand, they want their watches to operate flawlessly at all times for many years to come, and as such, a mechanical piece of engineering will perform best if it is looked after on a regular basis.
 At the same time, the watch brands want to show that their watches are of very high quality.